The Dutch sensation was the youngest player ever to win a major darts title, having won the World Masters in 2006, aged just 17.

 He also picked up the World Series and Players Championship titles in November 2015 – completing a remarkable run of four successive TV titles.

-Michael van Gerwen retained his Masters and UK Open titles in early 2016 before embarking on an incredible Premier League campaign, which resulted in him winning the title for the first time in three years, having topped the league and reached the final for four consecutive seasons.
+In 2016, van Gerwen retained his Masters and UK Open titles before embarking on an incredible Premier League campaign, which resulted in him winning the title for the first time in three years, having topped the league and reached the final for four consecutive seasons.

 Before beating Taylor in the final, van Gerwen also smashed The Power’s record for highest TV average, when he posted a sensational 123.4 in his win against Michael Smith in Aberdeen.